 Returning to the actual Robert Plath, there’s one more lesson in designing capabilities.
 Surely, you must be thinking, other people thought to add wheels to suitcases in the first six decades of commercial air travel.
 You’re right.
 Bernard Sadow came up with a design decades before Plath.
 (United States patent 3,653,474, again, if you’re interested.)
 It’s effectively a traditional suitcase with castors on one side.
 I have one.
 Let’s just say it isn’t the easiest luggage to use.
 But that wasn’t the main problem.
 Adoption and culture was.

 Bernard Sadow made luggage.
 Robert Plath flew planes.
 Sadow had to sell into the market.
 This ran into cultural issues because, back then, one sure way to show your strength as a man was to carry luggage.
-Plath simply handed out his prototypes to flight crews.
+Plath just handed his prototypes to flight crews.
 Not only was Plath’s luggage better, suddenly, it was the cool kids’ luggage.
 In other words, Sadow pitched safety glasses and Plath offered Ray-Bans.

 The final design lesson is planning for adoption is planning for success.
 Good security takes flight when widely adopted.